Scott Perry: Involvement in attempts to overturn the 2020 presidential election

 In August 2022, Perry reported that three FBI agents had seized his cellphone after presenting him with a warrant.
 He called the seizure an "unnecessary and aggressive action".
 Perry asked Chief Judge of the D.C.
 District Court Beryl Howell to prevent investigators from accessing 2,219 documents stored on his phone, citing the Speech or Debate Clause of the U.S. Constitution.
-On February 24, 2023, Howell unsealed her December 2022 ruling that found Perry had an "astonishing view" of his immunity, ordering him to disclose 2,055 messages, including all 960 of his contacts with members of the executive branch.
+On February 24, 2023, Howell unsealed her December 2022 ruling, which found Perry had an "astonishing view" of his immunity and ordered him to disclose 2,055 messages, including all 960 of his contacts with members of the executive branch.
 The ruling was appealed to a three-judge panel of the D.C.
 Circuit Court of Appeals, which in September 2023 directed Howell's successor Jeb Boasberg to scrutinize all 2,055 messages; he ruled in December 2023 that investigators could see 1,659 messages and Perry could withhold 396 others.